Back to Blog Home >>

-Also, during this challenging time, we want you to take care of yourself and your family and not worry about losing your health coverage.
+We want you to take care of yourself and your family and not worry about losing your health coverage.
 We’ve extended the time you have to pay your premium for individual members and groups.
-So even if your payment becomes past due or is already late, you’ll have additional time to make payments through May 31.
-Individuals can also now pay by credit cards.
+So even if your payment becomes past due or is already late, you’ll have additional time to make payments through June 30 Individuals can also now pay by credit cards.

 If you have questions about the coronavirus, have symptoms and need help finding a doctor to do a COVID-19 test or any other concern, please call us at the number on the back of your member ID card.
 You can also call the Florida Department of Health’s 24/7 COVID-19 call center at (866) 779-6121 or email COVIDfirstname.lastname@example.org.
 Also, check out our COVID-19 site, which makes it easy to see the latest info, connect to Florida Blue resources and support, view a list of testing locations, find out how to take advantage of Teladoc and New Directions services, and much more!

 We’ve also increased access to other health care services, including: